AdobeDocs/analytics.en/help/components/c-marketing-channels/analyze-mc.md

 ## Cross-tab marketing analysis

-Using the legacy First Touch Channel and Last Touch Channel, you can get a helpful view into channel interactions:
+Using the legacy First-Touch Channel and Last-Touch Channel, you can get a helpful view into channel interactions:

 ![](assets/mc-viz6.png)